grvsrm/grvsrm-hugo/content/post/Beach Volleyball/index.md

 ![Final AUC](plots/Final%20AUC.png)<!-- -->

-# Save our data and objects
+### Save our data and objects
 Although this is not a necessary step in modelling but it is good practice to save the .Robjects as it saves time when we load the model next time.
 We simply can load all the objects back again rather than creating them again in next session.

 ``` r
 save.image(file = "allobjects.RData")
 ```

-We did it.
+We did it..!!
 We created a XGBoost Model to predict win in a beach volleyball match.
-We tuned hyperparameters using a standard tidymodels workflow and measured the performace of the model which is pretty good in this case.
+We tuned hyperparameters using a standard tidymodels workflow and measured the performance of the model which is pretty good in this case.
 I hope this helps.
 Thank you so much for reading.
 See you again in the next post..!!